 Once you’ve identified the motives which caused you to abandon reading, you can start to tackle them one by one.
 Go back through your memories and notice where the chain broke, or when the habit stopped being a habit, and see what can be done to solve the issue.

-Starting reading, just like starting any new challenge, isn’t always easy, but with determination it can be achieved.
+Getting into reading, just like starting any new challenge, isn’t always easy, but with determination it can be achieved.

 2. Know why you want to read books